FalconPilot/promise-composer/README.md

 # How to install ?

+Pre-note : This package uses `module.exports`, and therefore is mostly compatible with Node.js by default.

 1. Run `npm install promise-composer`
 2. Include the Promise Composer Object (PCO) with the following code :